Why should you play the Final Fantasy games? We have the answers.

 Final Fantasy VI

-Why you should play this FF: The huge cast of characters; the late game plot twist; the peak of old-school FF
+Why you should play this FF game: The huge cast of characters; the late game plot twist; the peak of old-school FF

 Final Fantasy VI was the last 2D-sprite based FF in the main series, and acts as the culmination and swan-song of everything that had come before.
 It had complex themes that were interwoven into the story in ways that had never been seen before in earlier FF titles.
 It looked as gorgeous as any SNES title could.
 The villain, Kefka, remains hugely memorable even today.
 Unlike previous titles, which had a standard “four heroes save the world” vibe, Final Fantasy VI went for a huge ensemble party system, with tons of memorable characters of all different types.